Learn about the DFMEA process with examples and how to perform an effective DFMEA using free tools.

 DFMEA Example: Prevention Controls and Detection Controls

 Design Failure Mode and Effects Analysis can seem complicated and difficult to follow through.
-With free DFMEA tools from iAuditor, product design engineers can lead with ease and own the process with their team. iAuditor by SafetyCulture is an award-winning inspection and corrective action solution that empowers teams to work better together.
-Here some DFMEA-related tools and resources you can access and download for free:
+With free DFMEA tools from SafetyCulture (formerly iAuditor), product design engineers can lead with ease and own the process with their team.
+SafetyCulture is an award-winning inspection and corrective action solution that empowers teams to work better together.
+Here are some DFMEA-related tools and resources you can access and download for free: